rugk/mastodon-simplified-federation/CONTRIBUTING.md

 ### CSS

 * Remember that [WebExtensions automatically](https://discourse.mozilla.org/t/add-ons-have-box-sizing-border-box-by-default/28359) have the CSS property [`box-sizing`](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) set to `border-box` instead of `content-box` as on the web.

+### Tests

+We use _Mocha_, _Chai_ and _Sinon_ for unit tests.
+However, you do not need to care for these insides if you just want to run them, as they are really easy to run:
+* When your add-on is loaded in [`about:debugging`], click on "Manifest URL" next to the "Internal UUID".
+* You'll see the `manifest.json`.
+Now change the address in the address bar to `moz-extension://<uuid here>/tests/index.html`.
+This is the test site, which then runs the tests automatically!
+* You do not need to install anything, test libraries are downloaded from the web, automatically.
+If that does not work, you may have the wrong `manifest.json`, which does not allow loading of these test frameworks.
+Make sure you have the dev version ([`dev.json`](scripts/manifests/dev.json) in `scripts/manifests/`) loaded in the `src` dir of this add-on.

+Tests are defined in the [`src/tests/`](src/tests/) dir.

+Due to the fact that we use ES6 modules, [Mocha cannot yet run the tests on the command line](https://github.com/mochajs/mocha/issues/3006) though.

+#### Writing tests

+As for the Mocha tests, we do have [another EsLint config](src/tests/.eslintrc).
+To be able to use them, you should install the [EsLint mocha plugin](https://github.com/lo1tuma/eslint-plugin-mocha).

+Here some simple rules:
+* Do not describe tests as "should".
+This is superfluous, as we know that tests may behave correct or not.
+Just use the third-person present tense (e.g. `.it("does something useful")`).
+Describe the working test, not the error, if it fails.
+* Use messages (often third parameter) in the assertions of chai, if useful.
+Here, describe the case, if it fails (e.g. "failed to do XY"), as these strings are only shown in case of an error.
+* As for chai, write them [in the assert syntax](http://www.chaijs.com/api/assert/).
+* Always use `.chai.assert.strictEqual` and not only `.equal` for comparison in tests, unless there is a specific reason, not to do so.
+This way, you also do not need to check for the variable type, yet again.
+Similarly usually prefer `.calledWithExactly` instead of `.calledWith`.
+* If you need to attach/inject HTML code for your test into the HTML page, please use the `htmlMock.js` module provided in the test directory.

+### Various stuff

+* It is possible to use [symbolic links on Windows with git](https://stackoverflow.com/a/49913019/5008962).
+You have to make sure to enable that option at the installation of git for Windows and maybe need to re-clone the repo with `git clone -c core.symlinks=true <URL>`.